Subsidized housing in the United States: Housing and Community Development Act of 1974

-Housing in the 1980s-1990s
+Housing in the 1980s–1990s

 Changes to public housing programs were minor during the 1980s.
 Under the Reagan administration, household contribution towards Section 8 rents was increased to 30% of household income and fair market rents were lowered.
+In the 1980s, Section 8 was one of the few protective measures that remained against homelessness after institutional supports were rescinded for these people in need.
 Public assistance for housing efforts was reduced as part of a package of across the board cuts.
 Additionally, emergency shelters for the homeless were expanded, and home ownership by low-income families was promoted to a greater degree.

 In 1990, President George H. W. Bush signed the Cranston-Gonzalez National Affordable Housing Act (NAHA), which furthered the use of HOME funds for rental assistance.
 In his address upon its passage, Bush said, "Although the Federal Government currently serves about 4.3 million low-income families, there are about 4 million additional families, most of them very low income, whose housing needs have not been met.
 We should not divert assistance from those who need it most."

 The next new era in public housing began in 1992 with the launch of the HOPE VI program by the United States Department of Housing and Urban Development.
 HOPE VI funds were devoted to demolishing poor-quality public housing projects and replacing them with lower-density developments, often of mixed-income.
 Funds included construction and demolition costs, tenant relocation costs, and subsidies for newly constructed units.
 HOPE VI has become the primary vehicle for the construction of new federally subsidized units, but it suffered considerable funding cuts in 2004 under President George W. Bush who called for the abolition of the program.

 In 1998, the Quality Housing and Work Responsibility Act (QHWRA) was passed and signed by President Bill Clinton.
 Following the frame of welfare reform, QHWRA developed new programs to transition families out of public housing, developed a home ownership model for Section 8, and expanded the HOPE VI program to replace traditional public housing units.
 The act also effectively capped the number of public housing units by creating the Faircloth Limit as an amendment to the Housing Act of 1937, which limited funding for the construction or operation of all units to the total number of units as of October 1, 1999 and repealed a rule that required one for one replacement of demolished housing units.

+A substantial innovation observed after the 1980s was private financing––where venture capitalists contribute investment capital, in return for which they receive an equivalent reduction in the federal taxes.
+These consist of credits applied to tax returns throughout a period of ten years.
+However, these Low Income Housing Tax Credits (LHITCs) have not been as beneficial in the long term since they only cover the cost of development and rent subsidies.